"...a time to gather stones together" - Ecclesiastes

 I feel the deep connection to earth of one blessed to live amid the tranquility of nature.

-After growing up in San Francisco proper and dharma-bumming through '70s, I've called same two acres of juniper-and-sage high desert woodlands in foothills of Mt.
+After growing up improperly in San Francisco proper and dharma-bumming through '70s, I've called two acres of juniper-and-sage high desert woodlands in foothills of Mt.
 Shasta, California, home most of adult life.
 Such lifestyle has fine-tuned an innate reverence for wild nature and delight working with her to earn livelihood.

 In the early '90s a neighbor and I were looking out over our local part-time creek's then-dry bed from above a dirt road culvert.
 A flood of summer snow melt had roared down the mountain overnight, leaving in its wake an intriguing scattering of porous light-colored stones.